KukriLabs/ansible-playbooks/README.md

 ### `grafana-docker`

 [Grafana](https://grafana.com/) graphing system running in a docker container.
 Can be connected to docker network of `prometheus-docker` role (and others) to add Prometheus as a data source

+### `traefik-docker`

+[Traefik](https://traefik.io/) routes traffic based on rules with automatic Let's Encrypt SSL support and service discovery (as well as many other features).
+This role compliments other roles here (`prometheus-docker`, `grafana-docker` etc.) to provide encrypted endpoints sending internal traffic through Docker networks to minimise attack surface.

+### `restic`

+[Restic](https://restic.net/) provides encrypted backups to off-site locations.
+Use to add some protection to a node, passing in all paths any files to include/exclude as necessary.

 ## Playbooks